Mixing Alcohol With Steroids: What Are The Dangers?

 Continuing to mix alcohol and steroids can lead to serious health problems such as kidney damage, high blood pressure, heart failure, stroke, cancer, and death.
 If you’re using steroids, it’s essential to be aware of the potential dangers and seek help if you feel you’re struggling to control your use.

-Zinnia Healing offers individualized substance use treatment programs to meet each person’s unique needs.
+Zinnia Health offers individualized substance use treatment programs to meet each person’s unique needs.
 Our compassionate staff is here to support you on your journey to recovery.
 Call us today at (855) 430-9439.

 Why Do People Mix Alcohol and Steroids?